 \section{Abstract}

 Precisely modeling complex systems like cyber-physical systems is challenging, which often render model-based system verification techniques like model checking infeasible.
 To overcome this challenge, we propose a method called LAR to automatically `verify' such complex systems through a combination of learning, abstraction and refinement from a set of system log traces.
-We assume that the logged variables and the sampling time to generate the system traces from the real system are adequate to capture `enough' behaviour of the system.
-Given a safety property and a set of concrete system log traces as input, LAR automatically learns and refines system models, and generates two kinds of outputs.
+We assume that log traces and sampling frequency are adequate to capture `enough' behaviour of the system.
+Given a safety property and the concrete system log traces as input, LAR automatically learns and refines system models, and produces two kinds of outputs.
 One is a counterexample with a bounded probability of being spurious.
 The other is a probabilistic model based on which the given property is `verified'.
-The model could be viewed as a proof obligation, i.e., the property is verified if the model is correct.
+The model can be viewed as a proof obligation, i.e., the property is verified if the model is correct.
 It can also be used for subsequent system analysis activities like runtime monitoring or model-based testing.
 Our method has been implemented as a self-contained software toolkit.
 The evaluation on multiple benchmark systems as well as a real-world water treatment system shows promising results.

 }

 \IEEEdisplaynontitleabstractindextext